soumyadipdas37/finescoop.github.io/source/_posts/raf_typhoon_jets_scramble_to_intercept_passenger_jet_that_lands_in_stansted_after_midair_incident.md

 The matter is now thought to be in the hands of police.

-Both Typhoons circled over the airport several times, before leaving the scene and head towards Cheltenham to be refueled,  before returning to base in RAF Coningsby.
+Both Typhoons circled over the airport several times, before leaving the scene and head towards Cheltenham to be refueled, before appearing to return towards base at RAF Coningsby.

 Flight radars spotted both jets flying down to the Essex airport from their base at RAF Coningsby in Lincolnshire